Georgian Golden Age: Nomadic invasions and the gradual decline of Georgia

 Despite setbacks at the hands of Mongols, Georgia continued to produce cultural landmarks, such as these frescoes at Ubisi by Damiane - one of Georgia's distinctive medieval artists.

 Around the time when Mongols invaded the Slavic northeast of Europe, the nomadic armies simultaneously pushed down south to Georgia.
 George IV, son of Queen Tamar, put aside his preparations in support of the Fifth Crusade and concentrated on fighting the invaders, but the Mongol onslaught was too strong to overcome.
-Georgians suffered heavy losses in the war and the king himself was severely wounded.
-As a result, George became handicapped and died prematurely at the age of 31.
+Georgians suffered heavy losses in the war, and the king was severely wounded.
+As a result, George became handicapped and died prematurely at age 31.

-George's sister Rusudan assumed the throne but she was too inexperienced and her country too weakened to push out the nomads.
+George's sister Rusudan assumed the throne, but she was too inexperienced and her country too weakened to push out the nomads.
 In 1236 a prominent Mongol commander Chormaqan led a massive army against Georgia and its vassals, forcing Queen Rusudan to flee to the west, leaving eastern Georgia in the hands of noblemen who eventually made peace with the Mongols and agreed to pay tribute; those who resisted were subject to complete annihilation.
-The Mongol armies chose not to cross the natural barrier of Likhi Range in pursuit of the Georgian Queen, sparing western Georgia of the widespread rampages.
-Later, Rusudan attempted to gain support from Pope Gregory IX, but without any success.
-In 1243, Georgia was finally forced to acknowledge the Great Khan as its overlord.
+The Mongol armies chose not to cross the natural barrier of Likhi Range in pursuit of Rusudan, sparing western Georgia of the widespread rampages.
+Later, Rusudan attempted to gain support from Pope Gregory IX but without success.
+In 1243 Georgia was finally forced to acknowledge the Great Khan as its overlord.

 Perhaps no Mongol invasion devastated Georgia as much as the decades of anti-Mongol struggle that took place in the country.
-The first anti-Mongol uprising started in 1259 under the leadership of David VI and lasted for almost thirty years.
+The first anti-Mongol uprising started in 1259 under the leadership of David VI and lasted for almost 30 years.
 The anti-Mongol strife continued without much success under Kings Demetrius the Self-Sacrificer, who was executed by the Mongols, and David VIII.